 To maintain pesticide applicator certification, most states require you to attend a fully-approved, category-specific recertification session every two years.
 MAHSC has designed a program that allows you to receive your pesticide recertification for several states and categories all in one day.
-We are approved by MD, NC, VA plus the District of Columbia for recertification approval.
-See our 2016 MAHSC Pesticide Recert State Approval Chart here.
+We are pending approval by MD, NC, VA plus the District of Columbia for recertification approval.
+Here are a list of classes for Pesticide Recertification Day 2017.

 Thursday, January 19, 2017